Shuttercam

 • Do these experiments raise awareness about the need for cameras in general or the variety of goals they serve?

-This experiment is also testing the principle of 'data minimisation'.
+This experiment also investigated the principle of 'data minimisation'.
 This refers to the aim of the City of Amsterdam to only collect personal data in public space if it is appropriate, relevant and limited to what is necessary for the purposes for which they are processed.
 This is why Shuttercams mainly run during peak hours.

 220610 Ams Responsiblesensinglab Producten Si 61